 Walker acknowledged that “nothing in this legal analysis should be read to imply that the rules of the road in constitutional law remain rigidly fixed in the time of a national emergency,” citing the Supreme Court’s decision in Jacobson.
 “But even under Jacobson, constitutional rights still exist,” wrote Walker.
 “Among them is the freedom to worship as we choose.”

 A little more than a week later, the mayor and the church reached an agreement that allows the church to conduct drive-in worship services.
 “We are grateful to Mayor Fischer and Louisville city officials who worked with us to ensure their policies are both consistent with the Constitution and the CDC’s guidelines,” said Roger Byron, senior counsel for First Liberty Institute, in a news release.
 “During this challenging time, we need to see more of this kind of cooperation between government officials and the religious community.”

 The decisions by Judge Bernal and Judge Walker reflect a fundamentally different approach to interpreting First Amendment freedoms in a time of emergency.
-These are not the only court decisions related to COVID-19 and the First Amendment.
-Other decisions have come down regarding restrictions on First Amendment freedoms during this time of COVID-19.
-For example, the Pennsylvania Supreme Court upheld closures of the vast majority of businesses in Friends of DeVito v.
-Wolf.
-A federal district court in New Mexico upheld restrictions on public gatherings, including religious gatherings, in Legacy Church v.
-Kunkel.
+These were only a couple of the first decisions related to COVID-19 and the First Amendment.
+Many other decisions have come down regarding restrictions on First Amendment freedoms during this pandemic.
+Now, the issue of various COVID-19 restrictions has reached the U.S. Supreme Court on more than one occasion.